Not all gas is the same!

 Carbon monoxide CO - socket devices

-• No installation required, just plug it into the socket.
+• No installation required, simply plug it into the socket.

-• The C3pro with adapter housing immediately switches off your gas heater or boiler - and thus saves lives!
+• The C3pro with intermediate plug housing immediately switches off your gas heater or boiler - thus saving lives!

 Accessories for socket devices